Configure Single Sign-On for Office 365

 - Select the appropriate option for username and password setup.
 See Secure Web Authentication.

-- Map username format as explained in section Test provisioning.
+- Map username format as explained in Map profile attributes Okta to Office 365.

 - Click Save.